allben09/communi-connect-umbrella/README.md

 ## 🔍 Overview

-**COMMUNI-CONNECT UMBRELLA** is a non-profit umbrella organization that connects, supports, and strengthens **NPOs, NGOs, and NPCs** across South Africa – especially in **rural and under-resourced communities**.
+**COMMUNI-CONNECT UMBRELLA** is a non-profit umbrella organization that connects, supports, and strengthens **NPOs, NGOs, CO-POs and NPCs** across South Africa – especially in **rural and under-resourced communities**.

 This platform serves as the **digital backbone** for the umbrella network, enabling: